stormchaserroleplaying/stormchaserRPG/Combat/MakinganAttack/MeleeAttacks/index.md

 Most creatures have a 5-foot **reach** and can thus attack targets within 5 feet of them when making a melee attack.
 Certain creatures (typically those larger than Medium) have melee attacks with a greater reach than 5 feet, as noted in their descriptions.

 ## Unarmed Attacks
-When you are **unarmed**, you can fight in melee by making an unarmed strike, as shown in the weapon table in chapter 5.
+When you are **unarmed**, you can fight in melee by making an unarmed strike, [as shown in the simple unarmed weapon table](http://stormchaserroleplaying.com/stormchaserRPG/Equipment/Weapons/MeleeWeaponTables/#simple-unarmed-weapons).
 Unarmed strikes, be they punches, kicks, head-butts, or any similar forceful blow, count as weapons.

 ## Opportunity Attacks
 In a fight, everyone is constantly watching for enemies to drop their guard.
 You can rarely move heedlessly past your foes without putting yourself in danger.
 If you do so, you must make a defence check to avoid being hit by an opportunity attack.